 Morning dives are two-tank dives, best suited for certified divers.
 After completion of the first dive, the surface interval will be taken while en-route to the second dive site.
 Since most first dives are shallow, surface intervals are fairly short, enabling divers to be back at the resort in time for lunch.

 Resort Course/Discover Scuba divers generally participate in the afternoon one tank boat dives, which target the sites with minimized currents.
 Here is a glimpse at the fun that awaits a resort course diver!

 These underground taverns or sink holes house deep wells of fresh water and are covered with stalactites and stalagmite, and there are over 3000 of them in the Yucatan Peninsula, though only a few that are accessible by visitors.
 Knowing that the ancient Maya believed the openings of the cenotes served as portals to Xibalba – the Mayan underworld – adds a further sense of mystery and excitement to these dives.

 with divers never more than 200 linear feet from the surface.
-All cenote dives are conducted by one of Barrakuda Scubas cave certified guides, who follow strictly all cavern-diving procedures.
+All cenote dives are conducted by one of Pro Dive Mexico's cave certified guides, who follow strictly all cavern-diving procedures.